 Students in Loyola's biology program benefit from hands-on laboratory experiences, research opportunities with faculty, and a robust curriculum.
 Together, these experiences create a holistic learning environment that prepares graduates for successful admission to graduate and professional schools or for direct entry into the field.

 I chose Loyola in part for the Honors Program and also because of my desire to dive deep into a liberal arts experience and wrestle with new and difficult concepts, works, and ideas.

 Loyola offers a holistic approach to the college experience, one where you can take an active position in being a committed member of the community on campus, while also paving the way for your career by shadowing and volunteering off-campus.

 In academia, there are a lot of people who really want to work together and help students and qualified professionals find what they're looking for.
 We're much stronger when we work together than when we compete.

 Our Loyola Community

-Students in Loyola's botany class get hands-on experience with plant propagation, testing disease-fighting properties, and examining nutrient composition.
+Students in this biology class get hands-on experience with plant propagation, testing disease-fighting properties, and examining nutrient composition.